w3c/wai-curricula/content/developing-accessible-content.md

 This curriculum provides strategies, tools, and tips that help you teach how to develop accessible content.
 It is designed for any students who are developers or who are in the process of becoming a developer.

 These modules follow a universal design approach.
-They provide advise on a component basis for different types of scenarios and users.
+They provide advice on a component basis for different types of scenarios and users.

 Its aims are to: